Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 \section{Bimodules for arc-slides}

 Recall that Theorem~\ref{thm:DDforArc-Slides} provides a model for the type \DD\ bimodule for an arc-slide.
 The aim of the present section is to prove that theorem.
-As discussed in Section~\ref{subsec:IdentificationArc-Slides}, the proof proceeds in two steps: \begin{enumerate} \item Proving that the type \DD\ module associated to the standard Heegaard diagram for an arc-slide (Definition~\ref{def:StandardDiagram}, below) is a stable arc-slide bimodule (Definitions~\ref{def:Arc-SlideBimodule} and~\ref{def:StableModule}).
+As discussed in Section~\ref{subsec:IdentificationArc-Slides}, the proof proceeds in two steps: \begin{enumerate} \item Proving that the type \DD\ module associated to the standard Heegaard diagram for an arc-slide (Definition~\ref{def:StandardDiagram}) is a stable arc-slide bimodule (Definitions~\ref{def:Arc-SlideBimodule} and~\ref{def:StableModule}).
 This is proved in Section~\ref{sec:heeg-diagr-arc-slides}.
 The proof relies only on coarse properties of the Heegaard diagram (identification of generators, combinatorics of domains, and the existence of a few of the in principle many holomorphic curves which need to be computed). \item Proving the uniqueness theorem for arc-slide bimodules (Proposition~\ref{prop:UniqueArc-Slide}).
-There are two combinatorially different cases of arc-slides: {\em under-slides} and {\em over-slides}, see Definition~\ref{def:Over-Slide} below.
-The argument is rather easier in the first case, where uniqueness is true in a slightly stronger form.
-In both cases, however, the proof is broken down as follows: \begin{enumerate} \item The gradings on the modules restrict what terms can show occur in the differential.
+There are two combinatorially different cases of arc-slides: {\em under-slides} and {\em over-slides} (see Definition~\ref{def:Over-Slide}).
+The argument is easier in the first case, where uniqueness is true in a slightly stronger form.
+In both cases, however, the proof is broken down as follows: \begin{enumerate} \item The gradings on the modules restrict what terms can occur in the differential.
 The terms that are in correct gradings to occur are called \emph{near-chords} (for under-slides or over-slides---Definitions~\ref{def:UnderNearChord} and~\ref{def:OverNearChord}, respectively).
 The key properties of gradings required for this argument are collected in Section~\ref{sec:grad-near-diag}, and the restrictions are obtained in Lemmas~\ref{lem:under-slide-grading} and~\ref{lem:over-slide-grading} (Sections~\ref{subsec:Under-Slides} and~\ref{subsec:Over-Slides}).
-We use a comparison with gradings in the standard Heegaard diagram from Section~\ref{sec:heeg-diagr-arc-slides}. \item In the case of under-slides the equation $\bdy^2=0$ and the existence of short near-chords implies that all near-chords do, in fact, occur; this is discussed in Section~\ref{subsec:Under-Slides}. \item In the case of over-slides there is some indeterminacy in which near-chords appear.
-Near-chords which may or may not appear are called indeterminate; which indeterminate near-chords appear is determined by a so-called basic choice.
+We use a comparison with gradings in the standard Heegaard diagram from Section~\ref{sec:heeg-diagr-arc-slides}. \item In the case of under-slides the equation $\bdy^2=0$ and the hypothesis that short near-chords appear in the differential implies that all near-chords appear; this is discussed in Section~\ref{subsec:Under-Slides}. \item In the case of over-slides there is some indeterminacy in which near-chords appear.
+Near-chords which may or may not appear are called \emph{indeterminate} (Definition~\ref{def:Indeterminate}); which indeterminate near-chords appear is determined by a so-called \emph{basic choice} (Definition~\ref{def:BasicChoice}).
 This is discussed in Section~\ref{subsec:Over-Slides}. \end{enumerate} \end{enumerate} Before turning to these proofs, we introduce a little more notation, in Section~\ref{sec:arc-slide-notation}.